revolunet/spreadsheet-to-json/README.md

 ✓ Exotic column name should exist in output
 ✓ Exotic column name should be renamed in data
 ✓ Exotic column name should be handled correctly

+columns with identical names should produce array data

+✓ Wrong column name should exist in output as an array ✓ First object should contain a wrong array with three elements

 total:     21